 Know everything about the client when they call.

-How does a financial services business differentiate itself for leads?
+How does a financial services business differentiate itself from leads?
 Given many clients’ lack of knowledge about the intricacies of the financial services sector, a detailed list of processes or certifications may not be persuasive.

 More opportunities may be found through immediate connections to clients’ past conversations and requests.
 A CRM can deliver that information to sales representatives who are away from their desks or any staff member fielding a call from the office.